jimrubenstein/node-mandrill/README.md

 ## Installation

-Until I submit to npm, you'll want to follow these directions:
+Using NPM:

+    npm install node-mandrill

+If you don't have or don't want to use [npm](http://npmjs.org)

     cd ~/.node_modules
     git clone git://github.com/jimrubenstein/node-mandrill.git mandrill